astropy/astropy/docs/development/testguide.rst

 within those files.

 .. note::
-    To test any compiled C/Cython extensions, you must run ``python setup.py develop`` prior to running the py.test command-line script.
+    To test any compiled C/Cython extensions, you should install astropy within a virtual environment and then run `py.test astropy` from outside the source directory.
 Otherwise, any tests that make use of these extensions will not succeed.
-Similarly, in python 3, these tests will not run correctly in the source code, because they need the ``2to3`` tool to be run on them.
+Similarly, in Python 3, the built-in tests will not run correctly in the source code because they need the ``2to3`` tool to be run on them.

 You may specify a specific test file or directory at the command line::